Do you work with doodles only?

 What kind of services does a doodle need?

 It can happen at home, at a salon, or in combination.
-Keeping the coat tangle and mat free, providing mat prevention/dematting if humanely possible, bath, and drying.
+Keeping the coat tangle and mat free, providing mat prevention/dematting if humanely possible, bath, and drying to keep the coat clean and tangles away with the help of a conditioner.

 2. Maintenance trim (Face, Feet, Fanny Trim + Nail Trim & File)